electriccitizen/mtcv/EC-Install.md

 `fin restart`

-## Load a copy of LIVE DB
+## Load a copy of LIVE DEV DB

-Pull the latest DB backup to local

-`fin terminus backup:get --element=database mtcv.live --to=db.sql.gz`

-Load the downloaded DB

-`gunzip -dfkv db.sql.gz`

-`fin db import db.sql`
+`fin pull db -y`

-## Set local directories

-`mkdir -p sites/default/files/private`
+## Load a copy of LIVE DEV Files

+`fin pull files -y`

+(If this command fails, see Terminus Machine Token instructions in the Pantheon Global Doc listed under More Information)

 ## Cache rebuild